Gwen felt intoxicated when she stumbled out from the lecture, followed closely by Mayuree.

 "How's it going, Sister?"

-“Recovering, chugging along.
+"Recovering, chugging along.
 How about you?
-Bloody hell, Gwen, you look right-well bushed.”
+Bloody hell, you look right buggered."

 "Erg, how bad does it look?"
 Gwen placed a finger under her eye to prod her eyebags.
 "I guess I've had a big week."

-"You look like something a drunk dingo dragged into the bush camp, haha!"
+"You look like something a drunk dingo dragged into the camp, haha!"
 Alesia laughed at her own Outback humour.
-Gwen joining in to share a jovial chuckle, the distinctly Australian imagery in everyday vernacular was something she missed.
+Gwen joined in, genuinely appreciating the outback humour.

 "Well, you're looking rather nice.
 Nightie and all.
 Waiting for somebody to slip into bed?"

-"Bah!
-You little rascal, in my dreams.
-How about you huh?
+"Sure, in my dreams.
+How about you, huh?
 Shaking your tail feathers at all the young fellers up there in Shanghai?"

-"Oh, I was flat on my back alright, a week of CLASSES!
-God, it feels like my entire life is taken over by class, test, and sleep.
+"Oh, I was flat on my back all week—thanks to a week of CLASSES!
+Christ.
+It feels like tests have taken over my life.
 I assure you, Sister, I have had no time for the lads."

-“Come off it!"
-Alesia chided Gwen's rebuff.
+"I find that had to believe," Alesia chided Gwen's rebuff.
 "Surely there are some hot hunks in Fudan.
 It's a tier 1 city!
-There's sure to be a yummy boy-toy to catch your eye, no?
+There's sure to be a yummy someone to catch your eye, yes?
 You're young!
 Live a little, don't sleep on a cold bunk!"

-Gwen was beside herself.
+By now, Gwen was beside herself.
 Trust Alesia to act the old wand!
 Wasn't she the thirty-something virgin?
 A female Wizard?
 The gall of this woman to mock her young and innocent heart!
-Speaking of which, Alesia's lascivious curiosity reminded Gwen, she wondered how her sister-in-craft and Gunther are getting along.
+Speaking of which, Gwen was suddenly reminded of how her Sister-in-craft and Gunther are getting along.

-“Enough about my amorous adventures, how about you, Sis?
-You and Gunther do any horizontal tango?
-Make the beast-of-two-backs?”
+"Enough about my amorous adventures, how about you, Sis?
+Are you and Gunther now making the beast-of-two-backs?"

 "He's busy, and that's not an excuse either, just the reality," Alesia's voice took on a more serious note.
 "But, we're together now, at least."